adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### Migrate-UserProfile
 - Migrate/Copy the most relevant directories from a local or domain user profile to a new computer using ROBOCOPY tool.

+#### Encode-Password-Batchfile
+- Encode Password in batch file.
+A possible way to encode passwords in a batch file and not display in plain text passwords.